Link: Apply now for the Chase Sapphire Reserve® Card

 - Chase Sapphire Reserve authorized users receive Visa Infinite perks, which include Visa Infinite Concierge Service, access to the Visa Infinite Luxury Collection, and more

-I’d say one of the primary reasons to add an authorized user is for the Priority Pass membership with guesting privileges.
-Getting that for just $75 per year is a phenomenal value for anyone who flies with any frequency, especially if you could frequently visit Chase Sapphire Lounges.
+I’d say one of the primary reasons to add an authorized user is for the lounge access.
+Whether you value the Priority Pass membership, or Chase Sapphire Lounge or Air Canada Lounge access, paying $195 per year for that could be a good deal, especially if you would frequently visit these lounges.

 What benefits don’t Chase Sapphire Reserve authorized users get?

-How does this compare to the Chase Sapphire Preferred authorized user benefits?
+How do Chase Sapphire Preferred authorized user benefits compare?

 The Chase Sapphire Preferred® Card (review) has an annual fee of just $95 for the primary cardmember, and there’s no cost to add authorized users.
 Since many people try to decide between the Sapphire Preferred and Sapphire Reserve, this is something worth considering.